A quick proof of the classification of real Lie superalgebras: Real forms and Vogan diagrams

-\begin{defn} The Vogan diagram of Lie superalgebras is the Vogan diagram of the even part of Lie superalgerbas.
-In addition to that \begin{itemize} \item[(a)] The vertices fixed by the Cartan involution of the even part is painted (or unpainted) depending whether the the root is noncompact (or compact). \item[(b)] Label the 2- elements orbit by the diagram automorphism indicated with two sided arrow. \item[(c)] The odd root remain unchanged. \end{itemize} \end{defn}
+\begin{defn} The Vogan diagram of Lie superalgebras is the Dynkin diagram of the basic Lie superalgerbas.
+In addition to that \begin{itemize} \item[(a)] The vertices fixed by the automorphism (it's Cartan involution for even part) of the even part is painted (or unpainted) depending whether the the root is noncompact (or compact). \item[(b)] Label the 2- elements orbit by the diagram automorphism indicated with two sided arrow. \item[(c)] The odd root remain unchanged. \end{itemize} \end{defn}

-\begin{defn} An abstract Vogan diagram is an abstract Dynkin diagram with two pieces of additional structure , one is an automorphism of order 1 or 2 of the diagram, which is to be indicated by labeling the 2 element orbits.
-The other is the subset of the 1 element orbits which is to be indicated by painting the vertices corresponding to the members of the subset of noncompact roots.
-Every Vogan diagram is of course an abstract Vogan diagram of Lie superalgebra. \end{defn}